BuckRogers1965/Physics-Unit-Coordinate-System/docs/Demystifying_the_Rydberg_Constant.md

 ## Simplified Formula for the Rydberg Constant

-Starting with the simplified expression for the Rydberg constant `R∞` in natural units:
+Starting with the simplified expression for the Rydberg constant `R∞` in natural units we can scale it back up to SI units of measure:

 ```
 R∞ = (α^2 / 2) * m_e * (kg_Hz / c)
 ```

+What is is simply doing is taking the mass m_e and unit converting to a frequency, then to an inverse wavelength, scaled by the geometric factor (α^2 / 2).

 ### Unit Analysis